Vladimir Stojković: Return to Red Star

 In the summer of 2005, six months after Dišljenković's transfer to Ukraine's FC Metalurh Donetsk, Stojković returned to Red Star where he initially was an understudy to the experienced Ivan Ranđelović.
 However, ahead of the UEFA Cup first round return leg trip to S.C.
 Braga, head coach Walter Zenga promoted him to first-choice, and the player seized the opportunity, immediately impressing in the new role as the team defeated the Portuguese on away goals to qualify for the group stages.

-It would be at this stage of the competition that Stojković would get his most memorable moment of the season, saving a penalty from Antonio Cassano who attempted a Panenka-shot, as Red Star beat A.S.
-Roma 3–1 at home.
+It would be at this stage of the competition that Stojković would get his most memorable moment of the season, saving a penalty from Antonio Cassano who attempted a Panenka-shot, as Red Star beat AS Roma 3–1 at home.
 A new fan favorite from then onwards, he cemented his place in goal as the club won the league and cup double.

 Nantes

 Stojković moved to FC Nantes in summer 2006 for a rumoured €3 million, in order to replace departing Mickaël Landreau.

-After a promising first few Ligue 1 matches, however, his form rapidly declined, and he lost the starting job to 20-year-old understudy Vincent Briant, shortly before the winter break.
-At the same time, a vicious rift emerged within the squad that led to a series of poor results and the dismissal of the manager; Stojković fell out of favour with new coach Michel Der Zakarian, and was encouraged to seek a transfer or a loan when French star keeper Fabien Barthez was persuaded to come out of retirement and sign for the rest of the campaign.
+After a promising first few Ligue 1 matches, however, the Serb's form rapidly declined, and, shortly before the winter break, he lost the starting job to 20-year-old understudy Vincent Briant.
+Simultaneously, a vicious rift emerged within the squad that led to a series of poor results and the dismissal of the manager; Stojković fell out of favour with new coach Michel Der Zakarian, and was encouraged to seek a transfer or a loan when French star keeper Fabien Barthez was persuaded to come out of retirement and sign for the rest of the campaign.

 In January 2007, Stojković was shipped off to SBV Vitesse on a six-month loan.
-On 3 March he played his first Eredivisie game, a 2–3 home loss against SBV Excelsior.
+On 3 March 2007, he debuted in Eredivisie, a 2–3 home loss against SBV Excelsior.

-Sporting
+Sporting CP

 On 11 July 2007, Stojković signed a five-year contract with Sporting CP, which paid €1.1 million to Nantes.
 He started out well, but got injured towards the end of the first half of the season in Portugal and lost his place to youngster Rui Patrício; after recovering he never managed to reclaim his place in the starting eleven, being demoted to as low as third-choice after a run-in with head coach Paulo Bento.

 In July 2008, Sporting allowed Stojković to go to a trial at Premier League side Everton, with a view to a loan deal.
 However, on 22 July, he left his first training session after only an hour without explanation.
 The club's spokesperson said that Everton lost interest and that they'd been warned earlier that Stojković is a "complicated character"; the player denied walking out, saying "Everything went fine, I didn't have any problem.
 What I've read in the Portuguese press is wrong.
 I'm not someone who creates problems".

+Stojković continued at Sporting in the beginning of 2008–09, but did not play any minutes in the league.